Price | Bid Increment |

 Certain lots are subject to in house shipping quotes in an effort to expedite the process.
 In this case, shipping costs will be added to the invoice total.
 Lots will be shipped to the address on the invoice once payment is received.
 It is the responsibility of the buyer to update their address or inform us of an alternate address BEFORE making payment as the flat rate shipping process is automated.
 We are not responsible for any additional fees to redirect a flat rate delivery.

-Acquired by our consignor's grandfather, of Troy, NH and later Jaffrey, NH in the 1950's or early 1960's along with the hexagonal table (lot 23) and a settee of the same set, which is no longer present.
+Acquired by our consignor's grandfather, of Troy, NH and later Jaffrey, NH in the 1950's or early 1960's along with the hexagonal table (lot 23).
 Family photographic records show these pieces in everyday usage in this family home, beginning in the early 1960's.

 It is believed by the family that these pieces were acquired locally, either as gifts or purchases.
 We believe it's possible that they came from the de Forest family, as Alfred de Forest, Lockwood de Forest's son and notable MIT engineer, and his wife Izette Taber de Forest, notable psychoanalyst, owned a farm in the adjacent town, Marlborough, NH, from the late 1930's until Izette's passing in 1965.